eduvpn/documentation/ADD_DAEMON_NODE.md

 In order to securely add node(s) to your VPN setup we implemented a simple [VPN daemon](https://github.com/letsconnectvpn/vpn-daemon) that runs on the node(s).
-This communication channel is protected by TLS and will be accessed from the VPN controller.
+The communication channel between the controller and node is protected by TLS (client certificates) when contacting remote nodes.

-The VPN daemon should only be reachable from the VPN controller!

 # Setup

 ## Controller

-**TODO** we need to switch the controller to use the daemon as well if it runs local OpenVPN processes
+First we switch our controller to use the daemon as well to talk to the local OpenVPN processes.
+This is rather simple:

-Initially we'll leave the controller, your existing VPN server, alone.
-We'll just add a new "profile" that is delegated to your new node.
+    $ sudo yum -y install vpn-daemon
+    $ sudo systemctl enable --now vpn-daemon

+Modify `/etc/vpn-server-api/config.php` and add the configuration key `useVpnDaemon` and set its value to `true`.

+Make sure everything still works, i.e. you can see connected clients when visiting the "Connections" tab in the portal.

+### CA

+As the daemon will use TLS with client certificates when talking to remote daemons, we have to set up a (new) PKI with our own root certificate and generate server & client certificates.

+    $ sudo yum -y install vpn-ca

+Generate the CA and certificates:

+    $ vpn-ca -init
+    $ vpn-ca -server vpn-daemon
+    $ vpn-ca -client vpn-daemon-client

+Now you have to copy the `ca.crt`, `vpn-daemon-client.crt` and `vpn-daemon-client.key` to `/etc/vpn-server-api/vpn-daemon` and make sure the web server can read them:

+    $ sudo mkdir -p /etc/vpn-server-api/vpn-daemon
+    $ sudo cp ca.crt vpn-daemon-client.crt vpn-daemon-client.key /etc/vpn-server-api/vpn-daemon
+    $ sudo chmod 0640 /etc/vpn-server-api/vpn-daemon/*
+    $ sudo chgrp -R apache /etc/vpn-server-api/vpn-daemon

+Keep track of the `vpn-daemon.crt` and `vpn-daemon.key` files as you'll need them later on the node.

-Add a new profile as described [here](MULTI_PROFILE.md).
-In addition pay close attention to the following options:
+Add a new profile to your server as described [here](MULTI_PROFILE.md).
+For every node you need to add an additional profile.
+You need to take care of setting the following options correctly for the new node:

-* `managementIp` - set it to the (public) IP address of your node;
+* `managementIp` - set it to the IP address on which you will contact your new node;
 * `hostName` - set it to the hostname of the VPN node that points to its public IP address;
 * `range` and `range6` - set them to the IP addresses you want that particular node to issue to the clients.

+If you want to use "round robin" DNS to balance the load over various nodes you can set the `hostName` to the same hostname of your other profile.
+You can also use the `hideProfile` in the configuration to not show it to users directly.

-Next, we want to allow access from the node to the `vpn-server-api` component on the controller.
-Modify `/etc/httpd/conf.d/vpn-server-api.conf` and add `Require ip` lines containing the _public_ IP address(es) of the node.
+Next, we want to allow access from the node(s) to the `vpn-server-api` API component on the controller.
+Modify `/etc/httpd/conf.d/vpn-server-api.conf` and add `Require ip` lines containing the IP address(es) of the node(s).
+Most likely this will be the public IP address(es) of the node(s).
 Make sure you restart Apache!

-Next, take note of the secret under `apiConsumers => vpn-server-node` in `/etc/vpn-server-api/config.php`, you'll need it on the node later.
+Take note of the secret under `apiConsumers => vpn-server-node` in `/etc/vpn-server-api/config.php`, you'll need it on the node later.